Postville raid: Impact

 The raid significantly affected the Postville community.
 The town, with a census population of only 2,273, lost a large percentage of its population due to the arrests.
 As a result of the difficulties Agriprocessors faced after the raid, the plant stopped slaughtering cattle in October 2008, and filed for bankruptcy on November 5, 2008.
 The City Council declared Postville a humanitarian and economic disaster area, but federal officials said the town did not qualify for help.
 Agriprocessors was bought at auction in July 2009 and has resumed production under the new name "Agri Star" on a smaller scale.

-Several Agriprocessors employees and managers were indicted on charges of conspiracy to harbor illegal immigrants and were convicted, whereas related charges brought against the owner, Aaron Rubashkin, and his son and CEO of the company, Sholom Rubashkin, were dismissed.
-However, the financial irregularities that were brought to light by the raid and subsequent investigations led to a $35 million bank fraud charge against the plant's top manager Sholom Rubashkin, who was convicted and sentenced to 27 years in prison.
+Several Agriprocessors employees and managers were indicted on charges of conspiracy to harbor illegal immigrants and were convicted.
+Related charges brought, though, against owner Aaron Rubashkin and his son the plant chief executive, Sholom, were dismissed.
+However, the financial irregularities that were brought to light by the raid and subsequent investigations led to a $35 million bank fraud charge against Sholom, who was convicted and sentenced to 27 years in prison.

 Indictments and convictions

 Guerrero-Espinoza and De La Rosa-Loera

 On July 3, 2008, Juan Carlos Guerrero-Espinoza, supervisor of the beef kill department and three other departments, and Martin De La Rosa-Loera, supervisor of the poultry kill department and three other departments, were arrested at the Agriprocessors plant.

-They were charged with aiding and abetting the possession and use of fraudulent identity documents, and encouraging aliens to illegally reside in the United States.
+They were charged with aiding and abetting the possession and use of fraudulent identity documents, and encouraging aliens to reside illegally in the United States.
 Guerrero-Espinoza was also charged with aiding and abetting aggravated identity theft.

 In late August 2008, Guerrero-Espinoza reached a deal with federal prosecutors and was sentenced to 36 months in federal prison.
-The plea deal allowed him to avoid deportation and for his wife and children to return to the US following his prison term.
+The plea deal allowed him to avoid deportation and to arrange for his wife and children to return to the US following his prison term.
 The sentence included a two-year mandatory ruling for aggravated identity theft.
 In March 2009, De La Rosa-Loera was sentenced to 23 months in federal prison.

 After the Flores-Figueroa v.
 United States ruling of the Supreme Court issued on May 4, 2009, he made a request for the reduction of his sentence.
-Aggravated identity theft charges had formerly been dismissed against human resources employee Laura Althouse, supervisor Brent Beebe and CEO Sholom Rubashkin, the motion contended.
+Aggravated identity theft charges had formerly been dismissed against human resources employee Laura Althouse, supervisor Brent Beebe (one of two operations managers at the Agriprocessors plant), and Sholom Rubashkin, the motion contended.
 Both Guerrero-Espinoza and De La Rosa-Loera, after being released from jail, have gone back to work at the meatpacking plant under the new ownership.